WebAssembly/spec/spectec/test-prose/TEST.md

     - rt'' is (REF ?() EXTERN).
     - the reference value addrref is valid with the reference type (REF ?() ANY).
   - Or:
-    - ref' is ref.
-    - rt'' is rt.
-    - the reference value ref is valid with the reference type rt'.
+    - ref' is valid with the reference type rt'.
-    - rt' matches the reference type rt.
+    - rt' matches rt''.

 Ref_ok/null
 - the reference value (REF.NULL ht) is valid with the reference type (REF ?(NULL) ht') if: